lf-lang/lf-riot-template/README.md

 You may wish to put this definition (with a fully-qualified path) in your `~/.bash_profile` file or the configuration file for whatever shell you use.

-## 3. Install a cross compiler for your board
+## 3. Install a cross-compiler for your board

 The template repo includes support for using the [nix](https://nix.dev) package manager to handle the installation.
-Currently, it is set up to support ARM-based boards using the `arm-none-eabi-gcc` cross compiler.
+Currently, it is set up to support ARM-based boards using the `arm-none-eabi-gcc` cross-compiler.
 You can check whether you have this already installed with:

 ```
 which arm-none-eabi-gcc